Trả tiền đi chậm lai

 Ký tên,

-người con gái tên Gạo chỉ đọc tưa đề rồi dịch Smile
+người con gái tên Gạo chỉ đọc tưa đề rồi dịch

 ok, you've got your xmas wish already nhen em TuTu